brucechanglongxu/brucechanglongxu.github.io/public/public/public/public/content/_index.md

 I have previously worked at **Apple** and **NVIDIA**, and completed my undergraduate and graduate studies in Mathematics and Computer Science at **Stanford University**, working with phenomenal researchers at [SAIL](https://ai.stanford.edu/), [HAI](https://hai.stanford.edu/), [Stanford Cardiovascular Institute](https://www.ahajournals.org/doi/10.1161/CIRCRESAHA.124.325652), and [Stanford Neurosurgery](https://ieeexplore.ieee.org/document/11058715).
 Earlier in my life, I was deeply involved Olympiad Mathematics, earning Gold/Silver medals at the British and Asian Pacific Mathematical Olympiads, and representing Hong Kong at the International Mathematical Olympiad as HKG01.

 Together with cofounders, I started _**Eiro**_ a stealth platform building a global pervasive fabric defining multimodal AI infrastructure for science and medicine.
-In my free time, I love running, art, music (violin and the piano), and spenning time with my border collie Aegis, and family.
+In my free time, I love running, art, music (violin and the piano), and spenning time with my border collie Aegis, and of course my family.

 ---